 Hillsborough Grade Separation

-Under construction: The North Carolina Museum of Art expansion of Museum Park.
+The North Carolina Museum of Art expansion of Museum Park is under construction.
 Improvements include new surface parking lots, walkways, and utility services.
 Improvements along Blue Ridge Road include a protected bike lane, relocation of the Reedy Creek greenway, lighting, and a new entrance across from District Drive.
-Expected completion is July 4, 2016.
+Grand opening celebration will take place in October.